sharktacos/OpenColorIO-configs/docs/naming.md

 <br><br>
 ## shots/

-See the "Naming Conventions" section below for details on the fields that make up a Shot Name.
+See the [Naming Conventions](#naming-conventions) section below for details on the fields that make up a Shot Name.

 ### &nbsp;&nbsp;&nbsp;anim/